Ortho® WeedClear™ Lawn Weed Killer Concentrate2 (South)

 - Ortho® WeedClear™ Lawn Weed Killer Concentrate2 kills over 250 listed weeds

 - This weed killer controls listed broadleaf weeds like dollarweed, clover, dandelion, chickweed, oxalis, knotweed, henbit, and plantain

 - Apply this herbicide in the spring, summer, and fall when weeds are young and actively growing

-- FOR MULTIPLE LAWN VARIETIES: Use on grasses including Kentucky bluegrass, perennial ryegrass, fescues, common bermudagrass, hybrid bermudagrass, bahiagrass, bentgrass, buffalograss, centipedegrass, zoysiagrass, and St. Augustinegrass (except Floratam)
+- Designed for residential lawns including Kentucky bluegrass, perennial ryegrass, fescues, common and hybrid bermudagrass, bahiagrass, bentgrass, buffalograss, centipedegrass, zoysiagrass, and St. Augustinegrass (except Floratam)